Development in Rents (housing)

 Get as PDF

 The statistics measure the development in rent (housing).
 The survey has been carried out since the 1950s.

 The statistics show the development in rents before and after rent subsidies.
 The average development in rent before rent subsidies is used for the consumer price index and the average development in rent after rent subsidies is used for the index of net prices.

 The rent survey is based on a sample of privately owned rented dwellings, social rental housing and cooperative dwellings.
 The rent development for the social rental housing is based on administrative data from Landsbyggefonden and thus covers the entire population of social rental housing.
-Privately owned rented dwellings are covered by a sample of approx. 140.000 dwellings out of a population of approx. 500.000 privately owned rented dwellings.
+Privately owned rented dwellings are covered by a sample of approx. 110,000 (only approx. 85,000 for 1. quarter of 2022) for dwellings out of a population of approx. 500,000 privately owned rented dwellings.
 Cooperative dwellings are covered by a sample of approx. 600 dwellings.

 Social rental housing and private rental housing as well as cooperative housing each amount to almost half of the total rental housing market whereas cooperative dwellings account for approx. 10 per cent.

 The statistic measures the development in rent (housing).

 The statistic is primarily used in calculating sub-indices in the consumer price index, the index of net retail prices and the harmonized index of consumer prices (HICP).
 Development in rent is used as an indicator for price development for rented dwellings and for regulating (indexation) rent contracts.s.